zzzprojects/EntityFramework-Plus/docs/pages/api/query-include-optimized.md

  - Entity Framework Core:
    - Not supported yet.
  - Cannot be mixed with Include (Include doesn't support projection)
- - Cannot be mixed with IncludeOptimized
+ - Cannot be mixed with IncludeFilter
  - Many to Many relation:
    - Not supported yet
  - Relationship: